amit1rrr/numcompress/README.md

 [![PyPI version](https://badge.fury.io/py/numcompress.svg)](https://badge.fury.io/py/numcompress) [![Build Status](https://travis-ci.org/amit1rrr/numcompress.svg?branch=master)](https://travis-ci.org/amit1rrr/numcompress)  [![Coverage Status](https://coveralls.io/repos/github/amit1rrr/numcompress/badge.svg)](https://coveralls.io/github/amit1rrr/numcompress)

 # numcompress
-Simple way to compress and decompress numerical series.
+Simple way to compress and decompress numerical series & numpy arrays.
  - Easily gets you above 80% compression ratio
  - You can specify the precision you need for floating points (up to 10 decimal points)
- - Useful to store or transmit stock prices, monitoring & other time series data in compressed string format
+ - Useful to store or transmit stock prices, monitoring data & other time series data in compressed string format

 Compression algorithm is based on [google encoded polyline format](https://developers.google.com/maps/documentation/utilities/polylinealgorithm).
 I modified it to preserve arbitrary precision and apply it to any numerical series.
 The work is motivated by usefulness of [time aware polyline](https://www.hypertrack.com/blog/2016/09/01/the-missing-dimension-in-geospatial-data-formats/) built by [Arjun Attam](https://github.com/arjun27) at [HyperTrack](https://github.com/hypertrack/time-aware-polyline-py).
 After building this I came across [arrays](https://docs.python.org/3/library/array.html) that are much efficient than lists in terms memory footprint.
 You might consider using that over numcompress if you don't care about conversion to string for transmitting or storing purpose.